davisonio/awesome-gif/readme.md

 - [Gifit (the other one)](https://github.com/rotblauer/gifit) - Get a search resulting giphy GIF in markdown in stdout, ala `$ gifit kittens`.
 - [gifski](https://github.com/ImageOptim/gifski) - High-quality GIF encoder based on libimagequant.
 - [Gifcurry](https://github.com/lettier/gifcurry) - Open-source, Haskell-built editor for GIF makers.
+- [Replayable](https://replayable.io) - Dashcam for desktop.
+Create GIFs from anything that happens on your desktop.

 ### Libraries